-The valley in itself was extremely beautiful, where the few but colorful autumn trees frame the gray imposing rock formations.
-Here and there are goats climbing the steep hills.
-A perfect getaway from the smoky and noisy capital.
+The mornings were spectacular, as the few but colorful autumn trees framed the imposing rock formations in the golden hue of the sunrise.
+Here and there goats were climbing the steep hills.
+I even found some coffee.
+This valley is a perfect getaway from the smoky and noisy capital Ulaanbaatar.

 Comments